 Paper Folding Machine Buying Guide

 Please see below our UK guide to buying a paper folding machine.
 This has been compiled by our experienced staff to help you purchase the correct letter folder for your application.
 Should you need any further advice please don't hesitate to contact us.
 We are a technician driven company and are happy help.
+See the range of paper folding machines.

 Paper Size: This tends to be an easy decision.
 If you only fold A4 paper, then every paper folding machine is suitable on that basis.
 Any A3 paper folding machine will be able to fold A4 paper too in a variety of ways.